andres-garcia-alves/dengue-website/README.md

 Developed for subject 'Desarrollo de un Proyecto', on CAECE University, Buenos Aires, Argentina.

 This is the first public release of this proyect.
+If you want, please send me your feedback about this game: andres.garcia.alves@gmail.com